fdcl-gwu/aruco-markers/README.md

 git clone https://github.com/opencv/opencv.git
 git clone https://github.com/opencv/opencv_contrib.git

-# If you need a specific version, you should checkout to that version on
+# If you need a specific version, you should checkout that version on
 # both the repositories before executing the below commands.

 mkdir build && cd build